 - Collaboration and co-sponsorship with statewide conferences and workshops.

-Parenting Education in Washington State's community and technical colleges will be recognized as a high quality, effective, responsive contributor to the state's healthy families, communities, and economies.
+Parenting education in Washington’s community and technical colleges will be recognized as a high quality, effective and responsive contributor to the state's healthy families, communities and economies.

 Join an eList